ArjunTheAnalyst/SQL_DATA_ANALYST_JOB_MARKET_ANALYSIS/README.md

 ## Overview

 This project explores the remote Data Analyst job market using SQL.<br>
-By analyzing job postings, salaries, and skill requirements, the project uncovers insights into:<br>
+By analyzing job postings, salaries, and skill requirements, the project uncovers insights into:

 • The highest-paying remote Data Analyst jobs<br>
 • Skills required for top-paying positions<br>